 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effects of the peas, pea protein and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the pea products and flaxseed, this looks like the profile of a kibble containing a notable amount of meat.

-Born Free is a plant-based grain-free dry dog food using a moderate amount of chicken or ocean fish meal as its main sources of animal protein, thus earning the brand 4.5 stars.
+Born Free is a plant-based dry dog food using a notable amount of chicken or ocean fish meals as its main sources of animal protein, thus earning the brand 4.5 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.